May 30, 2019

 Compiling that information can take doctors anywhere from 30 minutes to a couple hours, according to Dr. Jacob Gutsche, co-director of Penn Medicine's lung rescue program.
 Additionally, he said reaching insurers in the middle of the night can be virtually impossible.

 Penn's lung rescue program rushes throughout the tri-state region to airlift patients suffering from acute respiratory failure at community hospitals to Penn Presbyterian Medical Center.
-Many of them require mobile Extracorporeal Membrane Oxygenation (ECMO), a relatively new capability that only Penn offers in the Philly region.
+Many of them require mobile Extracorporeal Membrane Oxygenation (ECMO), a relatively new capability only used by a few health systems in the Northeast.

 "What we're very concerned about is that this will put more of a barrier to (hospitals) calling in the first place because of the administrative things that they'll have to do before they call us," Gutsche said.
 "Or it will delay that call possibly for hours.
 In many of these cases, a 30-minute delay is a big deal."